keleshev/schema/README.rst

     ...
 10: 'not None here'})
     Traceback (most recent call last):
     ...
-    SchemaError: key 10 is required
-    None does not match 'not None here'
+    SchemaError: None does not match 'not None here'

 This is useful if you want to check certain key-values, but don't care about other: